 A freshly deep cleaned home is such a lovely thing.
 In some ways I look forward to things like spring cleaning, the end results are great but it can be a lot of work.

 We’ve been in this house for two years this April and it’s time to look at our organization and fix things that aren’t working.
 I also need to get rid of some stuff.
 It’s a small home, which means less time cleaning but also means you have to stay on top of clutter.

-I asked some of my favorite housewife bloggers for their cleaning tips, because housewife bloggers have some of the best cleaning tips!
-Of course I need to share these great tips with you as well, can’t keep all of this to myself.
+I asked some of my favorite homemaking bloggers for their cleaning tips because homemaking bloggers have some of the best cleaning tips!
+Of course, I need to share these great tips with you as well, can’t keep all of this to myself.

 A Modern Homestead has a great list of jobs that take 10 minutes or less and will have your home spotless in no time.
 I love all of her great recipes, frugal living tips, and homesteading information.

 So often if you look at Pinterest for organizing tips you are left feeling like you need to spend a small fortune on fancy organizers.
 While I love a trip to the Container Store and enjoy some of those fancy organizers, simple is often just as good if not better.

 Life with Dee has a great idea for affordable and functional organizing using Banker Boxes.
 I love all of the advice she shares for having a beautiful and intentional life.
 And I’m not just saying that because she happens to be my mom.

 We are used a lot of Bankers Boxes when we moved.
 They are easy to use since they have handles, we had some around, and they are pretty cheap.
 We were able to use some boxes multiple times since we didn’t have to move all at once.
 And now once we are done with them I can use them for some organizing.